kimminkyeu/Bounding_Volume_Hierarchy/dependency/GLEW/README.md

 #### Visual Studio

-Use the provided Visual Studio project file in build/vc15/
+BindCurrentShader the provided Visual Studio project file in build/vc15/

 Projects for vc6, vc10, vc12 and vc14 are also provided